speedshi/MALMI/README.md

 ```

 ### Install NonLinLoc if you want to generate travetime tables in MALMI (optional)
 Currently only *Vel2Grid* and *Grid2Time* programs are used and remember to put them in a executable path after compiling NonLinLoc.
-Two ways to install NonLinLoc:
+There are two ways to install NonLinLoc:

 1. Through [NonLinLoc GitHub Page](https://github.com/alomax/NonLinLoc) (Recomended)
 Install example: